-Since 2000, hospitals of all types have provided more than $660 billion in uncompensated care to their patients.
+Since 2000, hospitals of all types have provided almost $745 billion in uncompensated care to their patients.

 Each year, the American Hospital Association (AHA) publishes aggregate information on the level of uncompensated care – care provided for which no payment is received – delivered by all types of U.S. hospitals.
 The data used to generate these numbers come from the AHA’s Annual Survey of Hospitals, which is the nation’s most comprehensive source of hospital financial data.
 This fact sheet provides the definition of uncompensated care and technical information on how this figure is calculated on a cost basis.

 Please note, this information includes only two components within the universe of benefits that hospitals provide to their communities.
 While this fact sheet contains important information, it does not account for the many other services and programs that hospitals provide to meet identified community needs.
 It also may not fully account for other ways in which hospitals provide financial assistance to patients of limited means.i

 Uncompensated care is an overall measure of hospital care provided for which no payment was received from the patient or insurer.
 It is the sum of a hospital's bad debt and the financial assistance it provides.
 Financial assistance includes care for which hospitals never expected to be reimbursed and care provided at a reduced cost for those in need.
 A hospital incurs bad debt when it cannot obtain reimbursement for care provided; this happens when patients are unable to pay their bills, but do not apply for financial assistance, or are unwilling to pay their bills.
 Uncompensated care excludes other unfunded costs of care, such as underpayment from Medicaid and Medicare.